Bdouin/HooPow-React-Test/README.md

 ### **Objective:**

 Please refer to the XD file in the project folder.
 In the XD file, you will find the visual representation of what we want you to implement.
+Examine it carefully, make sure that you caught the small details and start hacking!

 For this purpose, we have provided APIs that you can use to access the data required populate the project.

 Here are the API endpoints via which you can access the data :